erunyon/erikrunyon.com/source/_posts/2014-01-07-lessons-learned-from-my-first-semester-of-teaching.markdown

 ## Materials

-The only required materials for the class was [Learning Web Design 4th Edition](http://amzn.to/16fVcJf) by [Jennifer Robbins](https://twitter.com/jenville).
+The only required materials for the course was [Learning Web Design 4th Edition](http://amzn.to/16fVcJf) by [Jennifer Robbins](https://twitter.com/jenville).
 This book covers most of the basics needed for the aspiring web developer.
 It has enough on each topic to provide a good intro to which we could expand on in class.
 All other topics not covered were supplemented by articles freely available on the web.

 ## Tools

 I allowed the students to pick their own text editor for the class, but I provided a list of recommendations.
-I just guessed on the Windows apps since I had no idea on those.
+I guessed on the Windows apps since I had no idea on those.
 I required all students use Chrome for testing.
 With Chrome's aggressive auto-updates, I could be fairly certain we'd all be on the same version.
 So that way if the code worked for the student, it would work for me when grading projects.
 Chrome also has excellent support for modern HTML/CSS as well as (arguably) the best developer tools.

 All students were also required to open [Codepen](http://codepen.io/) accounts and [GitHub](https://github.com/) accounts.

 For projects, students hosted all files on their university provided "webfile" spaces or Codepen.
-However, after the class wrapped, I learned from some feedback that some students believed their code was being lifted by other students.
-I did not know until after the class ended that [GitHub offers students free private repos](https://github.com/edu).
+I learned after the class ended that [GitHub offers students free private repos](https://github.com/edu).
 Next time I will definitely go that route.
+We didn't cover source control or GitHub until near the end of the semester.
+This should be moved into the first or second week.
+Some students had a workflow of creating multiple copies of a file when trying new things.
+With Git they could simply create branches.
+Couple that with the private repos and we could end up with a nice workflow for assignments.

 ## Topics

+Below are the topics that we actually ended up covering.
+I had to cut some topics due to others taking longer than I had planned.

-- Intro
+- Intro class
   - Mobile growth
   - Progressive Enhancement
   - RWD